-Additional logistics consideration should include providing the LCD projectors, display screens, microphones for the panelists and leadership, and power outlets for laptops.
+Additional logistics consideration should include providing projectors, display screens, microphones for the panelists and leadership, power outlets for laptops, and a printer/copier.

-Meeting Service
+Internet Access

-A wireless LAN with Internet access is the norm for GSC meetings, preferably with a two-way 10Mbit/s Ethernet connection.
+A wireless LAN with Internet access is the norm for GSC meetings, preferably with a capacity of at least 10Mbit/s of symmetric bandwidth.

 Participant Accommodations